OSINT-mindset/.github/profile/README.md

 ## Hi there 👋

-Open source intelligence in all spheres of life! <br />
+Open source intelligence in all spheres of life!
+OSINT mindset team teach OSINT, conduct meetups and make investigations. <br />
-We teach OSINT, conduct meetups and make investigations.
 Join us in developing and supporting new OSINT tools! 🔍✨